eggragator/cdm_test/pages/about.md

 ## About the Collection Builder CDM Skin

-This demo collection features items from the University of Idaho Library's [Psychiana Digital Collection](https://www.lib.uidaho.edu/digital/psychiana/), and is build using [CollectionBuilder-CONTENTdm](https://github.com/CollectionBuilder/collectionbuilder-contentdm).
+This demo collection features Wushock and items from the University of Idaho Library's [Psychiana Digital Collection](https://www.lib.uidaho.edu/digital/psychiana/), and is build using [CollectionBuilder-CONTENTdm](https://github.com/CollectionBuilder/collectionbuilder-contentdm).

 CollectionBuilder-CONTENTdm is a template for creating digital collection exhibits on top of existing CONTENTdm repositories.
 The demo collection features images, document pdfs, audio, and YouTube video items to demonstrate the range of possibilities using the CollectionBuilder visualizations.